Why You Have Skin Growing Under Your Nails, According to Experts

 For as long as I can remember, I've been getting gel manicures without fail every two weeks.
 Then a few years ago, after one day when I took off my polish, I noticed that the skin underneath my fingernails was protruding further than my actual nail.
 I originally thought it was a nail growing under nail situation, but after close inspection, I realized it was just skin.
 Regardless, it made it uncomfortable to trim them short, and I had to be wary when I was at the salon.
 Nevertheless, I still continued my biweekly manicure appointments, and it wasn't until much later that I learned what it actually was: an overgrown hyponychium.

-When my city closed all nonessential businesses back in March of last year, one of the first things I did was remove my gel manicure.
+When my city closed all nonessential businesses back at the start of the pandemic in 2020, one of the first things I did was remove my gel manicure.
 What I noticed in the weeks that followed surprised me.
 The skin underneath my nails began to recede, and they started to look normal again on a few fingers.
 After a few Google searches, I read about something called the hyponychium and how it could be the cause of my past discomfort.
 Curious to learn more, and in case others are experiencing the same nail woes that I had been, I reached out to a professional manicurist to answer all my biggest questions.
 Keep reading to learn what the hyponychium is, how to combat an overgrown hyponychium, and what you can do about skin growing under nails.

 What Is the Hyponychium?

 "The hyponychium is the tissue under the free edge of the nail," says Brittney Boyce, a consulting nail artist for Orly.
 "It seals the nail plate to the tip of the finger.
 It also acts as a seal to prevent pathogenic bacteria from entering the finger."

 The hyponychium is located near the fingertip, which means that when I was attempting to trim my nails shorter, I was having a hard time completing the task without also trimming the hyponychium, which was ultimately the cause of a lot of discomfort.
 This can cause thick skin under toenails, too.
 Although I finally had a name for what I was seeing, I was still interested in learning what caused the overgrowth in the first place, as well as what I could do to prevent it.

 If you're experiencing symptoms that could be related to nail psoriasis or a fungal infection, such as odor coming from the nail, separation of the nail from the nail bed, or nail crumbling, it may be time to reach out to a dermatologist.